Top Badenoch ally defends claim pensions could be subject to more means-testing

 The Government has come under fire for limiting the winter fuel allowance to only the poorest pensioners, but the spokesperson claimed “tough action” by ministers had paved the way for a rise in the state pension in April.

-Downing Street said the Prime Minister is “committed both to the triple lock and the principle of people receiving a state pension based on the contribution they have made over their lifetime, regardless of wealth”.
+The Prime Minister’s official spokesman said Sir Keir is “committed both to the triple lock and the principle of people receiving a state pension based on the contribution they have made over their lifetime, regardless of wealth”.

+The Lib Dems launched an attack ad on a van outside Tory headquarters urging retirees not to “let the Conservatives wreck your pension”.

+Lib Dem MP Alison Bennett launched the poster van outside CCHQ, saying: “Kemi Badenoch’s comments will have sent a shiver down the spine of millions of pensioners across the country.